Energy on the table, Macron hosts Saudi prince for dinner

 “As a party to the U.N.
 Conventions against torture and enforced disappearances, France is obliged to investigate a suspect such as Bin Salman if he is present on French territory,” said Sarah Leah Whitson, DAWN’s executive director.

-The Paris court didn’t immediately respond to emailed questions about the complaint.
+The Paris court didn’t immediately respond to questions about the complaint.
+But commentators did.

+“By meeting with the crown prince on French soil, while Saudi dissidents remain wrongfully detained, trapped in the country through travel bans and targeted abroad, President Macron risks contributing to the dangerous normalization of a brutal man.” said James A. Goldston, executive director of the Justice Initiative.

 Macron’s dinner will cap a long day for the French leader: He was in Guinea-Bissau, wrapping up a three-nation tour of Africa, on Thursday morning.